 Recommended: The Top Home Improvements to Increase Your Home’s Value

-Then, create a list of both needs and wants.
+Next, walk around your property and create a list of both needs and wants.
 In your “needs” column, list repairs that must be done for safety’s sake, ranging from drainage challenges, broken fences, toxic plants that need to be removed, tree removal, and so forth.

-Walk around your property as you make this list and imagine what the property could look like with the stunning new landscaping you’re envisioning.
+Also imagine what the property could look like with the stunning new landscaping you’re envisioning.
 Perhaps some of the ideas listed above have inspired you in an unexpected direction.
 Have fun and add these ideas to your “wants” column.

-Next, determine how much you can realistically spend, keeping in mind how quality landscaping can add significant value to your home.
-Then, it might make sense to talk to several professional landscapers to get estimates.
 Professionals will also be able to let you know if your plans are realistic for your property.
-Even if you intend to do some of the work yourself, these professionals will likely share information you hadn’t yet considered.
+Even if you intend to do some of the work yourself, these professionals will likely share information you have not yet considered.
 (Hiring them in the off-season might save you money, too.)

 Recommended: Four Ways to Upgrade Your Home